vkbo/novelWriter/docs/source/int_started.rst

 Install on MacOS
 ================

 You can install novelWriter with both its Python and library dependencies embedded using the DMG application image file from the `main website`_, or from the Releases_ page on GitHub.
 Installing it should be straightforward.

-Download the DMG file and open it.
-Then drag the novelWriter icon to the Applications folder on the right.
-This will install it into your Applications.
-The first time you try to launch it, it will say that the bundle cannot be verified, simply press the “open” button to add an exception.
+* Download the DMG file and open it.
+Then drag the novelWriter icon to the :guilabel:`Applications` folder on the right.
+This will install it into your :guilabel:`Applications`.
+* The first time you try to launch it, it will say that the bundle cannot be verified, simply press the :guilabel:`Open` button to add an exception.
-If you are not presented with an "open" button in the dialog launch the application again by right clicking on the application in Finder and selecting "Open" from the context menu.
+* If you are not presented with an :guilabel:`Open` button in the dialog launch the application again by right clicking on the application in Finder and selecting :guilabel:`Open` from the context menu.

-The context menu can also be accessed by option clicking if you have a one button mouse.
+The context menu can also be accessed by option-clicking if you have a one button mouse.
 This is done by holding down the option key on your keyboard and clicking on the application in Finder.

 .. _a_started_minimal: